ez-webcomponents/ez-data-drilldown/README.md

 # ez-data-drilldown
 A drilldown charting widget that drills down into the data based on the 'groupby' attribute.
-Uses highcharts for the base charting.
+Uses chartjs for the base charting.

 Copyright (c) 2018 Martin Israelsen
 @author Martin Israelsen <martin.israelsen@gmail.com>

 ## Download from npm using yarn into your node_modules directory.
 STRONG WARNING:  the --flat option is very important!
-Do not leave out the --flat option to yarn! :)
 ```
 $ yarn upgrade --flat
 $ yarn add @ez-webcomponents/ez-data-drilldown --flat